 I'm putting together this advanced stats primer for GSOM.
 Figured I post it here and solicit input from the more specialized crowd that frequents my personal blog.
 Most of you know this stuff, but it never hurts to hear it from someone who might have a slightly different take.
 Any comments are welcome, except those I don't like.

 Association for Professional Basketball Research - like their SABRmetric baseball counterparts, advanced basketball stat gurus are often called APBRmetricians.
 Just thought you should know the acronym in case you come across it.
-There's a dedicated APBR forum for many years now that has played host to numerous debates in the community, and it's interesting to note that many of the forum members eventually went on to work for NBA teams (Dean Oliver) or ESPN (John Hollinger).
+There's a for many years now that has played host to numerous debates in the community, and it's interesting to note that many of the forum members eventually went on to work for NBA teams (Dean Oliver) or ESPN (John Hollinger).
 Yours truly posts there from time to time.

 eFG%: Effective Field Goal Percentage